moul/doc.cloud.online.net/www/documentation/api/content/account.md

 ### group Users

-Resources related to Users
+This resources of API methods allows you to get information on a specified user

 #### User [/users/{user_id}]

-Retrieve informations for the specified user

 + Parameter
     + user_id (required, string, `5bea0358-db40-429e-bd82-953016a7e2s7`)...
 User unique identifier

 ##### Retrieve a user [GET]

-Retrieve details about a user
+Retrieve informations for the specified user

 + Request